 Over five days at least ten Black people were killed while Atlanta’s police did nothing to protect black citizens, going so far as to confiscate guns from Atlanta’s Black community while allowing whites to remain armed.
 It was this and other events of hatred based incidents during what was called the “Red Summers” in the early twentieth century.

-Massacre in Opelousas, (child caution, graphic image)
+The Opelousas Massacre Occurs, (child caution, graphic image)

 On this date in 1868, the Opelousas massacre occurred.
 That city in Louisiana was the site where local Blacks lost their lives by violent whites (many of them Confederate veterans and prominent citizens).